 A social entrepreneur at heart, in 2013, I founded Project Soar, a non-profit organization dedicated to uplifting underprivileged girls in our community through art, design and movement.
 My Souk and Hotel contribute to sourcing Project Soar and I am now in the process or expanding the program to new sites.

-My husband and I and our two children continue to live at Peacock Pavilions where we share our own slice of the Moroccan desert with resident peacocks Maurice, Persephone and Gigi, five cats, one mischievous yellow lab, and any guests stopping through.
+My husband and I continue to live at Peacock Pavilions where we share our own slice of the Moroccan desert with resident peacocks Maurice, Persephone and Gigi, five cats, one mischievous yellow lab, and any guests stopping through.